A Complete Essay Outline - Guidelines and Format

-The thesis statement should be explained in the body of the essay.
+The thesis statement is written in the introduction but justified in the body of an essay.
 Body paragraphs include all the important information about your essay.
 Also, explain the topic with supporting evidence and write full sentences.

 If you are writing a persuasive essay, the content mentioned in your body paragraphs will persuade your audience.
 In the same way, if you are writing an argumentative essay, the body paragraphs of your essay will convince your audience towards your point of view.

 Each paragraph should have a topic sentence and no more than one idea.
 A topic sentence is the crux of the contents of your paragraph.
 It is essential to keep your reader interested in the essay.

 The topic sentence is followed by the supporting points and opinions, which are then justified with strong evidence.